icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 but due to their momentum, diverge from streamlines near an object.
 Calculations of the paths of water drops, termed water ["Drop Trajectories"]({filename}Nomenclature.md#drop-trajectory), are in some ways more complicated than the air flow calculations.
-There is no simple way to directly visualize water drop trajectories.
+There is no simple way to directly visualize water drop trajectories in experiments.

 Streamlines and water drop trajectories around a cylinder (airflow is from left to right, or, alternatively, the cylinder is moving from right to left through stationary air and water drops):